swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-24-track-model-evolution-in-the-cicd-pipeline-with-cml.md

 and the run linked to the target branch.

 Numerous workflows facilitate discussions and the integration of work into a target reference.
-In this guide, you will focus on two methods that are commonly used on GitHub - pull requests (PRs) - and GitLab - merge requests (MRs) - to incorporate the work performed into the `main` branch.
+You will focus on a method that is commonly used on GitHub - pull requests (PRs) - to incorporate the work performed into the `main` branch.

 ### Update the CI/CD pipeline configuration file